MicrosoftDocs/sql-docs/docs/ssms/agent/delete-jobs.md

 [!INCLUDE [SQL Server SQL MI](../../includes/applies-to-version/sql-asdbmi.md)]

 > [!IMPORTANT]
-> On [Azure SQL Database Managed Instance](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance), most, but not all SQL Server Agent features are currently supported.
-See [Azure SQL Database Managed Instance T-SQL differences from SQL Server](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transact-sql-information#sql-server-agent) for details.
+> On [Azure SQL Managed Instance](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance), most, but not all SQL Server Agent features are currently supported.
+See [Azure SQL Managed Instance T-SQL differences from SQL Server](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-transact-sql-information#sql-server-agent) for details.

 A job is a specified series of operations performed sequentially by SQL Server Agent.
 By default, jobs are not deleted when execution finishes.
 You can delete one or more [!INCLUDE[msCoName](../../includes/msconame_md.md)][!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Agent jobs regardless of success or failure of the job.
 You can also configure [!INCLUDE[msCoName](../../includes/msconame_md.md)][!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Agent to automatically delete jobs when they succeed, fail, or complete.